 Death Guard 30K→40K Corruption Paint Scheme

 I painted my Death Guard purple.
 They looked fine.
-Then I ripped every one of them off their bases and started over — because “fine” wasn’t the story I wanted to tell.
+Then I sort of ripped every one of them off their bases and started over.
+I didn’t really want fine, I was looking for something cool af.

-I’d seen the 30K Pre-Heresy Death Guard scheme and something clicked.
+I’d recently seen the 30K Pre-Heresy Death Guard scheme and something just clicked.
 These guys weren’t always bloated plague carriers stumbling through toxic fog.
 They were legionnaires.
 Clean ivory armor, dark green trim, pride in what they were.
-The corruption came later — and that’s way more interesting to paint than just “everything is gross.”
+The corruption came later.
+To me, this original scheme looked way cooler and more fun to paint than their traditional 40K colors.

 So the concept became: paint them like 30K marines first, then let the Nurgle gifts tell their own story on top.
 Bone-white armor that’s still fighting to look clean, with sickly yellows and pinks pushing through wherever the warp has gotten its hooks in.

-One thing worth mentioning — since these were repainted over a previous scheme, I think the old paint underneath actually helped.
-There’s a subtle grime and unevenness you get from repriming over a stripped model that you don’t get on fresh plastic.
-Happy accident.
+One thing worth mentioning: since these were repainted over a previous scheme, I think the old paint underneath actually helped.
+There’s a subtle grime and unevenness you get from repriming over a painted model that you don’t get on fresh plastic.
+Happy little accident.

 The Recipe